sachinML/Entrepreneur-Image-Classifier/README.md

 # Entrepreneur-Image-Classifier
 Its an Image classifier End to End Data Science project where I have gone through each life cycle of datascince considering preprocessing, datacleaning, feature selection, model building and web application.

-I have used different Machine Learning algorithm to find to which is giving the best accuracy and apply that for the Imgage classification.
+I have used different Machine Learning algorithm to find to which is giving the best accuracy and apply that for the Image classification such that it will give the best performance.

 Technologies used-